SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/administration/Admin_EventProcessingNewModule.png" alt="New module" style="max-width: 100%">

-Enter a name for the module at the very top.
+1. Enter a name for the module at the very top.
 You can only use alphanumeric characters without blanks.

-By default, the status is set to "Deployed" which means that the statements you enter will be run immediately.
+2. By default, the status is set to "Deployed" which means that the statements you enter will be run immediately.
 Set the slider to "Not deployed" if you want to avoid this.

-Enter your CEL statemants into the "Source code" text box.
-For your comvenience we provide various examples.
+3. Enter your CEL statements into the "Source code" text box.
+For your convenience, we provide various examples.
 Click **Examples** and select an appropriate example from the dropdown list.
 Click **Append example** to paste the example into the "Source code" text box at the position of the cursor.

-Click **Save** to save your settings.
+4. Click **Save** to save your settings.

 The example module creates an alarm if the temperature goes below 0 degree.

 <img src="/guides/users-guide/administration/Admin_EventProcessingModuleExample.png" alt="Example module" style="max-width: 100%">

 If the status of a module is set to "Deployed", this is indicated by a green checkmark in the module list.
-Whenever your statements produce some output, you will see it below the Checkmark icon.
+Whenever your statements produce some output you will see it below the checkmark icon.
 Clicking a line of output unfolds the detailed output of the statement.
 Clicking **Clear all** removes the output from the screen.

 ### <a name="reprio-alarms"></a>Alarm mapping